apiaryio/dredd/docs/contributing.md

 - `refactor` - Changes in code, but no changes in behavior
 - `test` - Tests added/removed/improved/...

-See [existing commits][] as a reference.
-The [Commitizen CLI][] can also help you.

-Semantic Release will make sure correct version numbers get bumped according to the **meaning** of your changes once your PR gets merged to `master`.
-Semantic Release then also automatically releases new Dredd to npm.

-In the rare cases when your changes break backwards compatibility, the message must include words `BREAKING CHANGE`.
+In the rare cases when your changes break backwards compatibility, the message must include string `BREAKING CHANGE:`.
 That will result in bumping the major version.

+Seems hard?

+- See [existing commits][] as a reference
+- [Commitizen CLI][] can help you to create correct commit messages
+- `npm run lint` validates format of your messages

 ## Handbook for Contributors and Maintainers